mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 ## [Instructions on how to make your Splunk OSS project license-compliant]

 These guidelines provide information on how to comply with the various Apache 2.0 license requirements.
-They explain when to add (a) a NOTICE file, (b) Splunk's copyright notice in a README file, (c) a CODE OF CONDUCT file, and (d) a CONTRIBUTING file.

 It also answers a few FAQs at the bottom of this page.

+In addition to a LICENSE file that should contain the full text of your project's chosen license, the other four files you need to know about are the:

+*  NOTICE file
+*  README file
+*  CODE OF CONDUCT file
+*  CONTRIBUTING file.

-### a.
-NOTICE File (Required when a project redistributes any 3P code)
+### NOTICE File (Required when a project redistributes any 3P code)

 Apache 2.0 requires projects to provide copyright attribution for redistributed dependencies in a NOTICE file.
 Generally, the attribution must include the project's name, version number, license type, and project URL (if available).
 Click [here](https://infra.apache.org/licensing-howto.html) for more information.